terencenikitka/oo-python-animal-zoo/README.md

 `pipenv install` will make sure we have ipdb included in our environment.
 `pipenv shell` allows us access to that environment.
-`python debug.py` will stop the code with both classes in scope.
+`python debug.py` will stop the code with the classes in scope.
 Test our your code by adding any needed variables into the `debug.py` file then when in `ipdb`, try out any functionality you've built!

 ---